lowrycito/handbook/pages/study-manual-general-handbook-10-aaronic-priesthood.md

 10.2

-## Participating in the Work of Salvation and Exaltation
+## Participating in God’s Work of Salvation and Exaltation

 God invites all to come unto Christ and assist in His work by: